-- a.
-The Board finds that the Applicant must provide a Compensatory Flood Storage Mitigation Plan for the proposed compensatory flood storage area to mitigate the negative environmental impacts associated with vegetation removal and grading to create this new flood storage area.
-Said Plan shall provide the following: - b.
-A minimum ratio of 2:1 cubic feet of compensatory flood storage of a volume not previously used for flood storage and shall be incrementally equal to the theoretical volume of flood water at each elevation, up to and including the 100-year flood elevation, which would be displaced by the proposed project. - c.
-With at least a 3-year monitoring schedule with a 100% survival rate. - d.
-Only native non-cultivar species shall be planted on the site.
+- e.
+The Board finds that the Applicant must provide a Compensatory Flood

+Storage Mitigation Plan for the proposed compensatory flood storage area to mitigate the negative environmental impacts associated with vegetation removal and grading to create this new flood storage area.
+Said Plan shall provide the following: - a.
+A minimum ratio of 2:1 cubic feet of compensatory flood storage of a volume not previously used for flood storage and shall be incrementally equal to the theoretical volume of flood water at each elevation, up to and including the 100-year flood elevation, which would be displaced by the proposed project. - b.
+With at least a 3-year monitoring schedule with a 100% survival rate. - c.
+Only native non-cultivar species shall be planted on the site. - d.
+Plants shall be installed and maintained in accordance with standards of the American Association of Nurserymen (AAN). - e.
+A monitoring report shall be submitted annually in June for the three-year monitoring period.
+The report shall include the health of the new plantings and the success of the invasive plant management.
+The report shall include photo documentation and yearly recommendations for future success.